 How soon will I recover?

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
+Although, before you start exercising, ask the healthcare team or your GP for advice.

 The results of an entropion or ectropion repair last for a long time.
-However, as you get older the skin and soft tissues of your eyelids will continue to slacken and the problem may come back.
+However, as you get older your skin and soft tissues of your eyelids will continue to slacken and the problem may come back.

-Author: Mr Anthony King MD FRCOphth
+Author: Prof Anthony King MD FRCOphth

 Illustrator: Medical Illustration Copyright ©Nucleus Medical Art.
 All rights reserved.